Boston Red Sox vs Philadelphia Phillies Odds, Spread, and Totals

 Red Sox vs Phillies Betting Trends

-- The Red Sox are 28-21 ATS when playing on the road.
+- The Red Sox are 24-14 ATS when they enter the game as an underdog.

 Red Sox vs Phillies Injury Reports